AnthonyJ1321/AnthonyJ1321.github.io/index.md

 # Anthony Jimenez's Portfolio

 This is my homepage!
-My name is Anthony JimenezI am a computer science major at CSUF and I plan on graduating in 2027.
+My name is Anthony Jimenez and I am a computer science major at CSUF and I plan on graduating in 2027.

 ## Computer Science Projects